Ohio Social Worker Licensure Requirements

 LISW Requirements in Ohio

-In order to be eligible for LISW licensing, a candidate must have a master’s from a social work program that is accredited by the Council on Social Work Education.
+In order to be eligible for LISW licensing, a candidate must have a master’s from a social work program that is accredited by the Council on Social Work Education or is a candidate for such.
 The candidate will later take steps to become licensed as an LSW.
 As an LSW, the candidate will work under supervision.
 The candidate must accrue at least 3,000 hours over a period of not less than two years.